markw65/prettier-plugin-monkeyc/README.md

 ### With VSCode

 Install the Prettier extension from https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode.

+ - if you installed the plugin globally, you need to enable `prettier.resolveGlobalModules` in your settings.
-If you installed globally, it should just work.
-VSCode's `Format Document` command (`Option-Shift-F`) will reformat your .mc files for you.
-If you installed locally, you'll need to tell the extension to use the local prettier.
-Put `"prettier.prettierPath": "./node_modules/prettier"` in your `.vscode/settings.json` file.
+ - if you installed locally, [the documentation](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) says it should just work, but I've found you need to tell the extension how to find the local copy of prettier.
+Put `"prettier.prettierPath": "./node_modules/prettier"` in your `.vscode/settings.json`.

+Once configured as above, VSCode's `Format Document` command (`Option-Shift-F`) will reformat your .mc files for you.

 ### With Node.js